cotengra.core¶

 order (str or callable, optional) – Supplied to

-, the function will strip the exponent from the output array and return it separately.check_zero (bool, optional) – If
+True, the function will eagerly strip the exponent (in log10) from intermediate tensors to control numerical problems from leaving the range of the datatype.
+This method then returns the scaled ‘mantissa’ output array and the exponent separately.check_zero (bool, optional) – If

 What library to use to actually perform the contractions.
 Options are: